kymlu/eating-memories/src/pages/posts/chocolate-mug-cake.md

 If adding toppings, mix them in briefly.

 Microwave the mug for 90 seconds.
-It is done if the top is a little shiny but not runny.
+It is done if the top is slightly shiny but not runny.
 If it's not fully cooked, microwave again for 15 seconds at a time until it is.

 Let cook for 1 minute before eating.